 - Fighting for Jobs: Pushed the Northrop-Grumman Aerospace Tax Credit (a total of over $300 million) through the Legislature, creating thousands of new California jobs building the B-21 “Raider” Long Range Strike Bomber!
 (2014);

-- Promoting Economic Development: Collaborated with the Governor to enact the California Economic Development Initiative, providing new employment hiring tax credits, sales/use tax exemptions, and California Competes Tax Credits for business looking to move or expand in California.
+- Promoting Economic Development: Collaborated with the Governor to enact the California Economic Development Initiative, providing new employment hiring tax credits, sales/use tax exemptions, and California Competes Tax Credits for businesses looking to move or expand in California.
 (As a result, Western Riverside County businesses were awarded over $24 million in California Competes tax credits between 2014 and 2018!)
 (2014).

 - Expanding our Regional Parks: Worked with the State Controller and Department of Finance to approve the construction of the SilverLakes Sports Complex, providing the region with over 100 acres of youth soccer fields and equestrian facilities; Secured $7.5M in State funding for the renovation and expansion of Foss Field Park in the City of Perris (2022);

 - Funding for Agricultural Education Programs: Successfully worked to ensure continued State funding for agricultural career technical education programs throughout California.